 For Parents: Feel free to send through an email or phone on the counsellors’ direct extension.

 Providing privacy is of high importance, the councillors offices are situated with this in mind.
 Counsellors’ offer individual and small group counselling, mediation and advocacy skills.
-The Counsellors’ work closely with the Pastoral Care team, the Deans, the School Nurse and the Specialist Teacher supports.
+The Counsellors’ work closely with the Pastoral Care team, the Heads of Years, the School Nurse and the Specialist Teacher supports.

 Senior Peer Support Leaders in Junior Homerooms